reconhub/learn/content/post/practical-stegen.md

 ![](practical-stegen_files/figure-gfm/plot-arrange-1.png)<!-- -->

+The results are a lot clearer now: the tiramisu has by far the highest risk ratio in this outbreak, but there are a couple of things to note:

+1.  its wide confidence interval suggests that the sample size is a bit small.
-The results are a lot clearer now: the tiramisu has by far the highest risk ratio in this outbreak, but it’s wide confidence interval suggests that there may be confounding factors involved (i.e. the food items were not independent or in this case, were potentially sharing contaminated ingredients).
+2. The other variables that have risk ratios significantly different from zero have overlapping confidence intervals, which may suggest that confounding factors were involved (i.e. the food items were not independent or in this case, were potentially sharing contaminated ingredients).

 <details>